neufeld/AXIOME3/README.md

 Currently, it uses conda 4.7.12 and QIIME2 version 2019-07.

-This repository is going through rapid changes so be aware if you are using this repository.
+Be aware that this repository is going through rapid changes if you plan to actively make use of this project.

-**Note that previous versions of conda may cause problems**
+**Note that previous versions of conda may cause problems.**

 ## Required packages
 **conda 4.7.12 or newer** (No guarantee previous versions of conda will work!)